 Regardless of the length of the cut fibers, it is the nature of any fiber to move, bend or flatten.
 It is less obvious in a cut pile carpet such as a Saxony, where all of the fibers are cut and move together and are supported by neighboring fibers.
 In a cut and loop, there is a gap in the cut fibers (where the loops exist) so it is much more obvious when the cut fibers lean.
 This can cause the carpet to look as though it has worn down.

 Another drawback to cut and loops are the cost.
 In general, most cut and loops tend to be more expensive than berbers, Saxonies or friezes of comparable quality and fiber type, due to the added intricacy of creating the patterns.

 As with most styles of carpet, cut and loops are available in a variety of qualities.
 The amount of foot traffic the carpet will get, as well as the length of time you want the carpet to last, should be taken into consideration when deciding if a cut and loop is an appropriate choice for your home.

-My general advice is to avoid using a cut and loop in high-traffic areas such as stairs and hallways, due to the worn-out appearance described above.
+Our general advice is to avoid using a cut and loop in high-traffic areas such as stairs and hallways, due to the worn-out appearance described above.
 With heavier traffic, this effect will be even more noticeable.

-My recommendation would be that cut and loops are better suited to areas with low to moderate amounts of traffic, such as bedrooms, dens, or basements (assuming the basement is not the main living and entertainment area).
+Our recommendation would be that cut and loops are better suited to areas with low to moderate amounts of traffic, such as bedrooms, dens, or basements (assuming the basement is not the main living and entertainment area).

 Make a Rug